-${\tt cat_init}$ () is a wrapper function which parses the command, validates the requested parameters and configures CAT accordingly.
+cat_init() is a wrapper function which parses the command, validates the requested parameters and configures CAT accordingly.

-Parsing of command line arguments is done in parse_args(...). libpqos is then initialized with the pqos_init(...) call.
-Next, libpqos is queried for system CPU information and L3CA capabilities via pqos_cap_get(...) and pqos_cap_get_type(..., PQOS_CAP_TYPE_L3CA, ...) calls.
+Parsing of command line arguments is done in parse_args (...). libpqos is then initialized with the pqos_init(...) call.
+Next, libpqos is queried for system CPU information and L3CA capabilities via pqos_cap_get(...) and pqos_cap_get_type(...,PQOS_CAP_TYPE_L3CA,...) calls.
 When all capability and topology information is collected, the requested CAT configuration is validated.
 A check is then performed (on per socket basis) for a sufficient number of un-associated COS.
-COS are selected and configured via the pqos_l3ca_set(...) calls.
+COS are selected and configured via the pqos_l3ca_set(...) call.
+Finally, COS are associated to relevant CPUs via pqos_l3ca_assoc_set(...) calls.

-atexit(...) is used to register cat_exit(...) to be called on a clean exit. cat_exit(...) performs a simple CAT clean-up, by associating COS 0 to all involved CPUs via pqos_l3ca_assoc_set(...) calls.
+atexit(...) is used to register $cat_exit(...)$ to be called on a clean exit. $cat_exit(...)$ performs a simple CAT clean-up, by associating COS 0 to all involved CPUs via pqos_13ca_assoc_set(...) calls.